ska-telescope/ska-sdp-qa-signal-display/docs/src/local_development.rst

 To develop this display locally you need to set up a `NodeJS`_ environment and install `yarn`_ on your machine.

-To get a development instance running, do the following:
+To get a development instance running locally, perform the following steps:

 #.
 Install the dependencies with ``yarn install --frozen-lockfile``
 #.
 (Optional) set the system to use local data by updating the ``env_scripts/env_config`` file, and setting